You can find the MHS Course Guide here

 Final: Exam/Writing Project

-*Students will take Regents Exam in June.
+*Students will take the Regents Exam in June

 Credit: 1